-Just last week, the Boating Industry ELEVATE SUMMIT – the premier educational and networking event for leaders across the recreational marine industry – wrapped up in sunny Orlando, Fla.
+In mid-November, the Boating Industry ELEVATE SUMMIT – the premier educational and networking event for leaders across the recreational marine industry – wrapped up in sunny Orlando, Fla.
 ELEVATE is produced and hosted by Boating Industry and parent company EPG Brand Acceleration.
 The conference, hosted over three days, featured plenty of keynote speakers and Q&A panels.

 The event kicked off on Nov.
 14, with an afternoon panel.
 Editor-in-chief Adam Quandt interviewed the 2022 Mover & Shaker winner, Aine Denari, in a conversation that covered topics ranging from advocacy and work culture to attracting fresh talent to how she brings her experience in the automotive industry to serve the marine industry.

 Curtis Dubay, the chief economist for the Economic Policy Division at the U.S. Chamber of Commerce, kicked off day two and spoke about the challenges of inflation, rising interest rates, the prospects of a full-blown recession, changes in consumer spending, and other issues facing the entire outdoor recreation industry.
 “We’re in for rough economic times,” Dubay said, “but there is good news buried in bad news.”
 According to Dubay, inflation will continue to be an issue, but the industry is not facing insurmountable odds when it comes to growth.